rustyio/super-imap/README.md

   not impossible.

-+ **For us, the cost savings are small** - FiveStreet's SuperIMAP cluster currently runs on three commodity servers and happily handles thousands of users.
++ **For us, the cost savings are small** - FiveStreet's SuperIMAP cluster currently runs on three commodity servers and easily handles thousands of users.
 It's possible that if SuperIMAP were written in a different language, we could handle the load on a single machine, saving us a few hundred dollars a month.
 Not worth changing our